-We have audited the accompanying financial statements of The Fund for Public Schools, Inc. (the Fund), which comprise the statement of financial position as of June 30, 2017, the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Fund for Public Schools, Inc. (the Fund), which comprise the statements of financial position as of June 30, 2018 and 2017, the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.